 Make sure that you:

-So, if you’re ready to give up Fortnite or Call of Duty and want to try your hand at something that’s definitely more exciting, then get out there and play some paintball!
+So, if you’re ready to give up Fortnite or Call of Duty and want to try your hand at something more exciting, get out there and play some paintball!

 At PPK, we offer 7 unique game zones for you to paint the town red (or black, or yellow, or…); each game zone is more exciting than the last.
 From our WWII battlefield, complete with an authentic WWII tank, to our post-apocalyptic wasteland, PPK provides our players with an unforgettable experience.

-Our prices start from a low price of just £6.50 complete with a paintball gun, gear and 100 paintballs.
+Our paintball prices start from a low price of just £7 complete with a paintball gun, gear and 100 paintballs.
+Book online today.